 Types of Casting Processes

 Also known as lost wax casting, investment casting is an advanced metal forming process commonly applied in cases where both solid parts and complex, hollow cores are required.
-We create high quality metal parts using disposable patterns that are exceptionally functionable and cost-effective.
+We create high-quality metal parts using disposable patterns that are exceptionally functional and cost-effective.

 A process typically relying on silica-based materials, sand castings process involves finely ground, spherical grains tightly packed together into a smooth molding surface.
-It is a cost effective process that can be produce both large and small parts.
+It is a cost-effective process that can be produced both large and small parts.

 In sand casting, a wooden or metal pattern is used in conjunction with a sand core box to machine cast parts and components.
 Molten metal alloys are poured into a sand cast mold to form the component.
 The sand is removed after the metal has cooled and the metal is then blasted or surface treated in some way to finish the machining process.

-Die casting involves the molding of materials under high pressure, and consists of cold chamber, hot chamber and multi slide hot chamber casting.
+Die casting involves the molding of materials under high pressure, and consists of a cold chamber, hot chamber and multi-slide hot chamber casting.
 Hot chamber casting is generally used for an assortment of magnesium alloys, zinc and any other alloys with lower melting points.
-Cold chamber die casting is used for metals with higher melting point, namely aluminum.
+Cold chamber die casting is used for metals with a higher melting point, namely aluminum.

-The three alloys primarily used in die casting are aluminum, zinc and magnesium.
-These allows all possess strong corrosion resistance, high strength and hardness, high thermal and electrical conductivity, and incredible EMI/RFI shielding properties.
+The three alloys primarily used in die casting are aluminum, zinc, and magnesium.
+These allow all possess strong corrosion resistance, high strength and hardness, high thermal and electrical conductivity, and incredible EMI/RFI shielding properties.

 There are several benefits to die casting services, namely that they allow for the creation of complex shapes such as external threads.
 This can help to minimize secondary operations and can lower production costs.
 Die casting also provides: